goyalsawan/XSS-Ad-blocker-extension/README.md

 3.)
 UI.html : The source code for a simple UI providing Enabling and Disabling functionalities for both the components.
 4.)
 UI.js : Content script which communicates User interaction to the background script.
 5.)
 Images : Folder containing icons for extension.
+6.) blocked_ads.js: This file includes urls of most common advertisements to block.

 Steps to install:
 1.)
 Download the zip and extract.